MionKit/mion/packages/router/README.md

 Thanks to it's RPC routing style is quite performant as there is no need to parse parameters or match regular expressions when finding a route.
 Just a direct mapping from url to the route handler.

-mion Router uses a **Remote Procedure Call** style routing, unlike traditional routers it does not use `GET`, `PUT`, `POST`, or any other method, in fact the Http method is completely ignored.

-As well as this rpc style restriction, it only supports sending/receiving data as json or in http headers.
+mion Router uses a **Remote Procedure Call** style routing, unlike traditional routers it does not use `GET`, `PUT`, `POST`, or any other http method to to identify the route.
+As well as this rpc style routing, it only supports sending/receiving data as json or in http headers.
 (TODO: url params might be beneficial as well)

-This limitations make it suitable for modern APIs and grants better performant than a more relaxed architectures where many options are allowed.
+These limitations make it suitable for modern APIs and grants some advantages over other routers that need to support many more features.

 ### Rpc Like VS Rest

-We mention explicitly RPC **like** as the router is designed to work over http, but still providing some advantages that are not possible with REST apis.
+We explicitly mention **RPC like** as the router is designed to work over Http, but still providing some advantages that are not possible with REST apis.

 - Type Safety
 - Less complexity
+- Better integration between client and server
 - Better developer experience

 Please have a look to this great Presentation for more info about each different type of API and the pros and cons of each one: